The engineering project

 Before registering for this module, you must have studied one of the modules listed in the ‘Entry requirements’ section.

-This individual project is a key part of your honours degree, contributing directly to your employability and your career development.
+This individual project is the final part of your honours degree, contributing directly to your employability and your career development.
 It is an opportunity to define an engineering question of importance to you and to seek ways of solving it.

 About 80 per cent of your study time will be spent on your project, and about 20 per cent on learning how to carry out a project.

-Understanding how projects develop and being able to explain how your project are evolved are two key skills that are central to the module and to its learning outcomes.
+Demonstrating that you know how projects develop and being able to explain how your project has evolved are two key skills that are central to the module and to its learning outcomes.
 The choice of project area is left up to you, but its subject matter should be covered by one of the OU level 3 modules that you have previously studied.
 It will be your responsibility to ensure the project has a satisfactory amount of engineering, but you will receive guidance from your tutor and the internal examiner.

-Central to the project is the use of research and literature so you will need to be confident in your use of the online OU library.
+An essential part of the project is the use of research and technical academic literature so you will need to be confident in your use of the online OU library.
 Your ability to evaluate sources of information and make use of your engineering knowledge will be assessed.
 You are expected to work closely with your tutor whose role will be to provide guidance and feedback on your proposal.

 You will learn